Geetanjali-147/Employee-Salary-Prediction-System/README.md

 ✅ Frontend: React (Vite) for a fast and interactive UI ✅ Machine Learning Model: Linear Regression (can be upgraded to Random Forest/XGBoost)

-🚀 Features
+🚀 Features -->

-Predict employee salary based on years of experience and education level Fast frontend built with Vite + React
+1. Predict employee salary based on years of experience and education level.
+2. Fast frontend built with Vite + React
-Flask API serving predictions using a trained ML model Simple and user-friendly interface
+3. Flask API serving predictions using a trained ML model
+4. Simple and user-friendly interface
-Easily extendable to include more features (like job role, location, etc.)
+5. Easily extendable to include more features (like job role, location, etc.)

-📂 Project Structure
+📂 Project Structure -->

 salary-prediction-system/
 │